PitchConnect/.github/docs/WORKFLOWS_STATUS.md

 ## Current Status

 The organization-wide workflows have been fully implemented and are working correctly.
 All identified issues have been fixed, and a migration script has been created to automate the rollout to other repositories.
-The workflows have been successfully tested in the `.github` repository itself.
+The workflows have been successfully tested in the `.github` repository itself and implemented in the fogis-api-client-python repository.

 ## What Has Been Accomplished